fabfabBesnard/Parallel-Variant-Calling/README.md

 - `--vqsr_file` : You can provide a reference variant file (.vcf) in order to apply a variant recalibartion score.
 For exemple [Arabidopsis_thaliana]( https://1001genomes.org/data/GMI-MPI/releases/v3.1/)

-- `--sampletable` You can provide a table of name for your sample in csv format.
+- `--sampletable` In order to simplify results, you can provide a table of sample name for your reads in csv format.
 Example:
 ```
 V300042688_L2_AE06084935-608,Mutant1
 V300042688_L4_AE49584879-612,Mutant2